crhall-writing/crhall-writing.github.io/_poems/precious-enough.md

 it’s just there

 hidden in some sacred place towards the back of my diaphragm
-and I’d like to suppose you’ll always be right there
+and I’d like to suppose you’ll always be there
 but life can go on and be full and alive
 without any pictures to prove I was right